mozilla-services/consvc-shepherd/docs/adr/0000-metrics-client-for-shepherd.md

 ## Context and Problem Statement

-Shepherd is currently a simple Django Admin application used to create and publish snapshots and allocations of advertising partners.
-The recent expansion of the service through the Project Honeycomb: Share-of-Voice epic [DISCO-2290] along with moving to a continuous deployment model [DISCO-2208] necessitated discussion around metrics and observability.
-Up to this point, we did not have any information to analyze Shepherd's internal state pre or post deploy other than some automated testing and manual testing.
+Shepherd is currently a minimal Django Admin application used to create and publish snapshots of advertiser settings of Sponsored Tiles.
+The recent expansion of the service through the Project Honeycomb: Share-of-Voice epic [DISCO-2290] along with moving to a developer-driven Continuous Deployment model [DISCO-2208] necessitated discussion around application metrics and observability.
+Up to this point, we did not have any information to analyze Shepherd's internal state pre or post deploy aside from automated testing and manual testing.

 ## Decision Drivers

 1. Easy to implement, provides necessary features.
 2. Does not require excessive customization to Shepherd that hinders current/future development.
+3. Does not require asynchronous features like Merino (aiodogstatsd).
-3. Has precedent of effective usage, is used at Mozilla by other teams with more mature Django applications.
+4. Has precedent of effective usage, is used at Mozilla by other teams with more mature Django applications.
-4. Good documentation, engagement, and maintenance with broader community.
+5. Good documentation, engagement, and maintenance with broader community.
-5. Easy testing (plus if testing/mocking framework provided).
+6. Easy testing (plus if testing/mocking framework provided).
+7. Rapid Release: easier for engineers to use the same tool (library/framework) between services.
+May necessitate consideration of Markus for other services for unified tooling.

 ## Considered Options